What is Psychology?

 Changing life long patterns

 We have two highly experienced Psychologists at Southside.

-Do you need a referral from your GP?
+Do I need a referral from MY GP?

 Under a Mental Health Care Plan, many clients can have up to 10 treatments per calendar year covered by Medicare.
 In these cases, you will need a referral from your GP.